skleanthous/presentations/20221222-system-decomposition-the-hard-truths/presentation.md

 # Basic premise

-- Coupling and complexity are adequate and enough to evaluate an architecture
+- Coupling and complexity are adequate and enough
-- BUT: It is only enough if we consider these at all "levels", subsystems, and connected systems
+- Given we consider these at all subsystems and systems

 ---